- King of mushrooms

 In other studies, maitake demonstrated antitumor effects (16), enhanced bone marrow colony formation, reduced doxorubicin toxicity (11), and inhibited tumor metastasis in vitro (13).
 In a study done in mice, an orally administered extract promoted maturation of hematopoietic cells to functionally active myeloid cells and enhanced peripheral blood leukocyte recovery following chemotoxic bone marrow injury (17).
 A novel polysaccharide, MZF, was shown to induce dendritic cell maturation and enhanced antitumor response (20); a Selenium-enriched polysaccharide enhanced the antitumor activity of 5-Fu (30); and a combination of polysaccharides and vitamin C was reported to induce apoptosis and autophagy in human hepatoma cells (31).
 Maitake also enhanced interferon activity against bladder cancer cells (18) and alleviated inflammation associated with inflammatory bowel disease (19); and a maitake fraction showed anti-leishmanial effects (32).

 In a small non-controlled study, tumor regression or significant improvements in symptoms were observed in half of the subjects who took Maitake extract (5).
-In a study of postmenopausal breast cancer patients, oral administration of maitake extract was shown to have immunomodulatory effects (14).
-Oral maitake also enhances neutrophil and monocyte function in patients with myelodysplastic syndrome (25).
+In a trial of postmenopausal breast cancer patients, oral administration of a maitake extract was shown to have immunomodulatory effects (14); and to enhance neutrophil and monocyte function in patients with myelodysplastic syndrome (25).
 More studies are underway to evaluate maitake’s anticancer potential.